Ranji Trophy: Mumbai set to party hard tonight after claiming 41st title

-Two batting heroes of Mumbai's innings win over Saurashtra, Shreyas Iyer and Siddhesh Lad have attributed the hard work put in by the team for the record 41st Ranji Trophy title triumph and said the team will party hard tonight
+Two heroes of Mumbai's win over Saurashtra, Shreyas Iyer and Siddhesh Lad have credited hard work for the record 41st Ranji Trophy title triumph and said the team will party hard tonight

 Pune: Mumbai won the Ranji Trophy for a record 41st time with a comprehensive innings and 21 run victory over Saurashtra on day three of the five-day final here today.